FrancesCoronel/personal-website-v3/_posts/2016-02-27-binding-of-isaac-review.md

 ultimate sacrifice.
 Given that the protagonist's name has biblical references, most people can assume what this means for him.

-His own mother tries to murder him. {#his-own-mother-tries-to-murder-him. style="text-align:center;"}
+His own mother tries to murder him.
 -----------------------------------